A unified theory for continuous in time evolving finite element space approximations to partial differential equations in evolving domains: Evolving surface finite element spaces

-In this definition, an element $\chi_h \in \V_h$ is not, in general a ``function'' defined over $\bar\Gamma_h$, since we do not necessarily have a good definition of $\chi_h$ over element boundaries.
-In the case of the usual embedding $\P \subset C^0( K )$, we have from the assumption \eqref{eq:node-agree}, that the ``functions'' $\chi_h \in \V_h$ are continuous at the nodes $\N_h$.
+In this definition, an element $\chi_h \in \S_h$ is not, in general a ``function'' defined over $\bar\Gamma_h$, since we do not necessarily have a good definition of $\chi_h$ over element boundaries: The ``function'' may be double-valued.

-If it happens, however, that for each element $\chi_h \in \V_h$, the restrictions $\chi_K$ and $\chi_{K'}$ coincide along the common face of any adjacent elements $K$ and $K'$, then the function $\chi_h$ can be identified with a function defined over the set $\bar\Gamma_h$.
-In this case, we call the elements $\chi_h \in \V_h$ \emph{surface finite element functions}.
-Examples of surface finite element functions are shown in Figure~\ref{fig:fem-func-ex}.
+If it happens, however, that for each element $\chi_h \in \S_h$, the restrictions $\chi_K$ and $\chi_{K'}$ coincide along the common face of any adjacent elements $K$ and $K'$, then the function $\chi_h$ can be identified with a function defined over the set $\bar\Gamma_h$.
+In this case, we call the elements $\chi_h \in \S_h$ \emph{surface finite element functions}.
+Examples of surface finite element functions are shown in \cref{fig:fem-func-ex}.

+{ \begin{lemma} Let $\S_h$ be a surface finite element space consisting of surface element elements over a conforming subdivision $\T_h$ of $\Gamma_h$.
+Assume further that for each $K \in \T_h$, the corresponding reference finite element is a Lagrange element of order $k \ge 1$ (\cref{ex:standard-fem}).
+Then we can identify elements of $\S_h$ as functions in $C(\Gamma_h)$.
+Furthermore $\S_h$ is a closed subspace in $H^1_{T}( \T_h )$. \end{lemma}